Skip to main content

 “Look at many of the officials I met from the Home Office, for example, they had come from refugee charities, they wanted to look after refugees and asylum seekers.”

-Starting with her maiden speech to parliament in 2017, she has also been keen to tear down attitudes towards race in the UK which said demonise white people and undermine aspirational members of ethnic minorities through a "victimhood" mentality.
+Starting with her maiden speech to parliament in 2017, she has also been keen to tear down attitudes towards race in the UK which she said demonise white people and undermine aspirational members of ethnic minorities through a "victimhood" mentality.

 She also leant into the "two-tier policing" conspiracy theory popular with the far right, which claims that the police show greater leniency towards protests by leftists and ethnic minorities and was criticised for suggesting a lack of "integration" had in part sparked off far-right riots in August.